webonise/Rails3-Notes/rabbitmq_with_ruby/rabbitmq_with_ruby.md

 The following guides helps you to get started with AMQP using Bunny.
 It should take about 30 minutes to read and study the provided code.

 # Points that are covered:-
-    * Installing RabbitMQ, a mature popular messaging broker server.
+    * Installing [RabbitMQ] (http://www.rabbitmq.com/), a mature popular messaging broker server.
-    * Installing Bunny via Rubygems and Bundler.
+    * Installing [Bunny] (https://rubygems.org/gems/bunny) via Rubygems and Bundler.
     * Running a "Hello, world" messaging example that is a simple demonstration of 1:1 communication.

 # Installing RabbitMQ:-